Hands and legs outstretched in the “Superman” position, I tried not to do a face-plant as I bobbed unsteadily on the surface of the water.

 So to be honest, we were a little concerned about the ethics of interacting with captive dolphins.

-On the other hand, people who swim with dolphins in dolphin interaction programs ultimately learn more about them and become more interested in helping to protect dolphins and conserving the marine environment.
+Proponents say that people who participate in dolphin interaction programs ultimately learn more about them and become more interested in helping to protect dolphins and conserving the marine environment.

 Would we go swimming with dolphins in Cabo now?